kanselarij-vlaanderen/newsletter-service/README.md

 Send out the campaign to Mailchimp

-Note: this request will fail if no mails are sent (e.g. no subscribers for the selected theme)
+_Note: this request will fail if no mails are sent (e.g. no subscribers for the selected theme)_

 #### GET /mail-campaigns/:id

-Get the creation time of a mail campaign in Mailchimp
+Get details of the given mail campaign.

-#### GET /mail-campaigns/:id/content

-Get the HTML content of a mail campaign in Mailchimp
+Optionally `fields['mail-campaigns']=html` can be passed as query param to get the HTML content of the mail campaign.

 #### DELETE /mail-campaigns/:id